Meet the Faculty

 Jan earned her a Montessori Credential at Notre Dame University after earning a B.A. in Romance Linguistics at SFSU.
 She did additional graduate work with Dr. Rodgers of Vancouver University College researching second language acquisition utilizing the Montessori Method.
 She is currently the Director of the Early Learning Center at NDNU.
 She was invited to join the faculty of Cañada Community College in 1998 and continues serving as adjunct professor in the Department of Early Childhood Education/Child Development and teaches the courses in both English and Spanish.
 Her background in linguistics and experience with Italian bilingual education inspired the development of a methodology for second language acquisition through the arts and cooking with a strong emphasis on language as culture bound.
 This method has been used to teach both adults and children French, Spanish, and Italian.
 In 2000, she founded a Spanish language and culture community service project in Nayarit, Mexico called the Escuela de Juanita.
 In the Spring of 2008, she received a grant from the Trustee’s Fund of the San Mateo Community College District for a digital media project on the Montessori Early Childhood Model in its cultural context to contribute to its library system as a resource for instructors.

-Elisa Magidoff (Instructor)Business - ECE
+Elisa Magidoff (Instructor)Business, Education and Professional Programs - ECE

 Julia Mannheimer (Assistant Professor)Business, Design and Workforce - Early Childhood Education